ahmadtourei/das-anomaly/README.md

 Optional:
 - [MPI4Py](https://mpi4py.readthedocs.io/en/stable/install.html)

+Dependency notes:
-Installation and loading of [Open MPI](https://www.open-mpi.org/) is required prior to `MPI4Py` installation.
+1. Installation and loading of [Open MPI](https://www.open-mpi.org/) is required prior to `MPI4Py` installation.
 Ensure proper installation using a [helloworld example](https://mpi4py.readthedocs.io/en/3.1.4/install.html#testing).

+2. If you'd like to train the model on GPU, make sure you install TensorFlow with GPU setup in your environment.
+More information can be found [here](https://www.tensorflow.org/install/pip#:~:text=4.-,Install%20TensorFlow,-TensorFlow%20requires%20a).

 ## Note
 Still under development.
 Use with caution.